 Journey Through the Mirror Pool is a nine-minute multichannel sound installation that takes audiences on a sonic descent: from Bradford’s town hall clock, through the surface of the Mirror Pool, to the mechanical underbelly of drones and industrial pumps.
 Created with Alan Dunn and Danny Saul, the installation is part of Supersenses, open at the National Science and Media Museum until 8 October 2017.

 Work for creating Journey Through the Mirror Pool began with a two-day recording session led by sound recordist Chris Watson, along with Alan Dunn and students from Leeds Beckett University.
 Sounds were recorded around Bradford using contact mics, hydrophones, bat detectors, electromagnetic frequency detectors and other recording equipment.
-The aim was to unveil hidden sounds that are normally inaudible, or usually undetectable to the everyday ear without specialist listening or recording equipment.
+The aim was to unveil hidden sounds that are undetectable to the everyday ear without specialist listening or recording equipment.

 The Mirror Pool is a public leisure destination in the centre of Bradford where families go together to play and socialise.
-Iit’s the largest urban water feature in the UK, and is a key part of the urban regeneration and focal point for this post-industrial town.
+Iit’s the largest urban water feature in the UK, and is a key part of the urban regeneration and focal point for the town.
 Over the course of a day the public square fills with water to form the pool, which is powered by a large pumping station and network underneath.

 We researched the town’s history of working class families visiting Morecambe—or ‘Bradford by the Sea’, as it became known—on holiday.
-The piece is presented as a dystopian industrial beach where, after the town’s decline of industry, the machines that once powered the economy now work to provide leisure for the people.
+The piece is presented as a dystopian industrial beach where, after the decline of the town’s industry, the machines that once powered the economy now work to provide leisure for the people.

 For a collective, focused listening experience, audiences sit on deckchairs in a specially built sound space.
 The aim is to encourage listeners to hear unfamiliar sounds and consider sound—and how we listen—in a different way.
 The listening experience was designed as a ‘coming together’ and has something of a ritualistic feel, enhanced by the lighting and cocooned environment.